mailchimp/statistrano/readme.md

 Integraton tests run through `localhost`, this requires that you setup ssh through localhost to run the tests.
 Look at [setup](#setup) for help with that.

-[Reek](https://github.com/troessner/reek) is also included in the bundle to check for some code smells.
-Run `reek lib/*` to check the whole lib directory.

 ### Setup